-Hadi Fallahpisheh was born in Tehran, Iran, and currently lives and works in New York.
+Hadi Fallahpisheh (b.
+1987) lives and works in New York.
+In 2020, the gallery presented a special project by Fallahpisheh, titled BLOW-UPS, at its Cortlandt Alley location.
 Fallahpisheh received a MFA in Photography from Bard College, Annandale-on-Hudson, New York in 2016.
-Fallahpisheh’s work is currently included in 100 Drawings from Now at The Drawing Center, New York on view through January 2021.
-His work was recently included in In Practice: Total Disbelief, SculptureCenter, Long Island City, 2020, and Open Call, The Shed, New York, 2019.
+Fallahpisheh’s work was recently included in 100 Drawings from Now, The Drawing Center, New York, 2020, In Practice: Total Disbelief, SculptureCenter, Long Island City, 2020, and Open Call, The Shed, New York, 2019.
 Additionally in 2019, Fallahpiseh was the recipient of the Artadia New York Award, and had a solo exhibition at Tramps, New York.